keithdunnett/sgminer-recipes/WIN10_DUAL_BOOT_UBUNTU.md

 We assume here that the intention is to fit the Windows 10

 # Section 4: Install & configure Ubuntu 16.04.1 LTS

+This section describes configuring Ubuntu 16.04.1 LTS from install to running sgminer as a headless GPU mining rig.

 ## 4.1 Install Ubuntu 16.04.1 LTS